bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 - **App_Profile.json:** A set of statistics of the application run recorded by the COMPSs runtime, as if the ``runcompss --output_profile=<path>`` option was enabled.
   It includes, for each resource and method executed: number of executions of the specific method, as well as maximum, average and minimum run time.
+The name of the file can be customized using the ``--output_profile=<path>`` option.

 - **compss_command_line_arguments.txt:** Stores the options passed by the command line when the application was submitted.
 This is very important for reproducing a COMPSs